GriffinSar/Project-Two--Trek-Quiz/README.md

 # Design
 ### Colour scheme
-Star Trek has a distinct colour scheme which I aimed to stick as closely to as possible.
+Star Trek has a distinct colour scheme which I aimed to stick with as closely to as possible.
 I have taken the main inspiration from the show The Next Generation (As the shows do vary slightly in their styling and this is my personal favourite and the most recognisable).
-My aim was to have the quiz resemble a console from TNG as closely as possible.
+My aim was to have the quiz resemble a console from TNG.
+And so I based my colours on this and also on the Logo image.
-The below image is a selection of the colours of the console screens in TNG and this is what I have selected from.
+The below image is of the console screens in TNG and this is what I have selected my colours from.

 Colors used -
 - #ff9900